 Set within 20 acres of rolling parkland in the shadow of Arthur’s Seat, the grounds of Prestonfield House feel much further than a 10-minute drive outside the city centre.
 With its lavish furnishings and baroque-style features, this opulent boutique hotel oozes luxury and ambience.
 Cosy up next to a roaring log fire and enjoy a traditional afternoon tea of hot savouries, tempting patisseries and a choice of tantalising leaf tea in the most extravagant surroundings.

+It might no surprise that a cafe with ‘tea’ in it’s name provides a great afternoon tea in Edinburgh.
 For a more casual affair – visit Eteaket.
 Tucked away off one of Edinburgh’s busiest high streets, you could be forgiven for walking right past this hidden gem.
 With its cosy interiors, it provides a welcome escape for tired shoppers and a less formal take on the classic afternoon tea.
 Tea lovers will be spoilt for choice here, with an extensive range of loose leaf varieties, served in quirky mismatched crockery and an offering of delicious cakes, scones and sandwiches.

 © Rocco Forte Hotels